nasa/LHASA/README.md

 ### Data files

 LHASA 1.1 requires the use of 2 data files, the 95th percentile rainfall and the global landslide susceptibility map.
 While the former is bundled with the [code release](https://github.com/nasa/LHASA/releases/tag/v1.1.1), the latter is too large and must be downloaded from https://gpm.nasa.gov/sites/default/files/downloads/global-landslide-susceptibility-map-1-30-20.zip.
-Note that this dataset has not been updated since 2020, at which time the available data on forest loss were for 2018.
 Users are encouraged to map susceptibility with current information on their own study areas, as well as update the rainfall threshold as needed.

 ### Citation